 A report on the outcome of the review was tabled in Parliament on 8 November 2016.
 The review concluded that overall the objects of the Act remain valid and that the terms for meeting those objectives are appropriate.
 The final report contains ten recommendations, including three recommendations that require minor legislative changes.
 You can read the full review report here.

 The NSW Carers Charter contains 13 principles that provide guidance on issues of significance for carers, including respect and recognition, inclusion in decision making, and access to services they may need.
 Human service agencies in the NSW public sector are required to reflect the principles of the Carers Charter and, therefore, must consider how to incorporate the support and recognition of carers who are clients into their core business.
 This will assist in promoting the social inclusion of carers in NSW.

 The Charter can be found at Schedule 1 of the Act.

 The Act establishes a NSW Carers Advisory Council to promote the interests of carers.
 The Council also reviews and makes recommendations to the Minister for Disability Services and Minister for Ageing on relevant issues.
-The Council is Chaired by the Minister for Ageing and Minister for Disability Services and the majority of its members are carers.
+You can read more about the Council and its members here.